Liars (band)

-Liars is an Australian-American experimental rock band formed in Brooklyn, New York, in 2000.
+Liars (stylized as LIARS) are an Australian-American experimental rock band formed in Brooklyn, New York, in 2000.
 Angus Andrew is the founding and only constant member of Liars, currently joined by multi-instrumentalist Cameron Deyell and drummer Laurence Pike.

-Aaron Hemphill played with the band from its inception until his amicable departure from the project in 2017.
-Julian Gross joined the band for their second album They Were Wrong, So We Drowned in 2004, and played with the band until his departure in 2014.
+Aaron Hemphill played with the band from their inception until his departure in 2017.
+Julian Gross joined the band for their second album They Were Wrong, So We Drowned in 2004, and played with the band until 2014.

 Liars have released ten studio albums and are signed to Mute Records.
-They combine elements of punk-rock with electronica, with Andrew inspired by artists such as Orchestral Manoeuvres in the Dark (OMD), The Cure, PJ Harvey, Underworld, The Doors and Michael Franks.
+Stylistically, they combine elements of rock and punk with experimental electronica, with Andrew crediting influences such as OMD, The Cure, PJ Harvey, Underworld, The Doors and Michael Franks.

 History

-Formative years

-The genesis of the band can be traced to Los Angeles, where Andrew and Gross were enrolled at Cal Arts, studying in the Photography Program.
-Hemphill had studied microbiology in Junior College in San Diego, but was then employed in LA at a record store.
-Upon meeting, Andrew and Hemphill began their collaboration on four-track recordings.
-Once Andrew had completed art school, they relocated to New York City together.
-After responding to an ad, Pat Noecker (bass, formerly of Neuromancer, Urethra Franklin, and Opium Taylor) and Ron Albertson (drums, formerly of Mercy Rule) joined to become the band's rhythm section.